Activity Reports

 • Template: Expand the drop-down to choose which Templates should be included in the Report.

-• Select Originating or Responsible to decide whether the Report should reference Items from the Originating or Responsible Location.
+• Select Originating, Responsible, or Impact to decide whether the Report should reference Items from the Originating, Responsible, or Impact Location.

 • Originating and Responsible will be the default selection.